yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-connect/connect-cloud-shell.md

 type: docs
 ---

-Use any browser to connect to YugabyteDB Managed by using Cloud Shell.
+Connect to your cluster database using any modern browser with Cloud Shell.
 Cloud Shell doesn't require a CA certificate or any special network access configured.

 When you connect to your cluster using Cloud Shell with the YSQL API, the shell window also incorporates a [Quick Start Guide](../../cloud-quickstart/qs-explore/), with a series of pre-built queries for you to run.